linkerd/website/linkerd.io/content/2/tasks/troubleshooting.md

 √ can create CustomResourceDefinitions
 ```

-If you are trying to install Linkerd on a GKE cluster that has RBAC enabled, it
-is possible there is more [configuration
-required](/2/reference/cluster-configuration/#rbac).

 ## The "pre-kubernetes-setup" checks {#pre-k8s}

 These checks only run when the `--pre` flag is set This flag is intended for